tvaneerd/isocpp/default_equal_is_great_default_less_is_less_so.md

 ### Other uses

 I think "less" and "representative order" are fundamentally different, and if we had both as independent concepts, we would find many natural uses.
-The first use I found, years, ago, was  an `immutable_string` class.
+The first use I found, years ago, was  an `immutable_string` class.
 (Adobe, for example, had at least 2 classes like this.)
 For `immutable_string`, all instances that are equal (by string equality) can share the same storage for the string.
 (Like copy-on-write, but you never write!)
 The storage address becomes the implementation of `==`.
 Address is also useful for implementing `<` when used in `std::map` (if/when lookup is more important than order).
 But you still want `<` to be string-based less, for other uses, ie for display in a UI.
 Separating "order" from "less", and `std::order` from `std::less` and `operator<>` from `operator<` solves these issues.

 I think there are many other uses, waiting to be found.
-I do know that there are enough cases where a natural/meaningful `<` doesn't exist, that many well-respected C++ leaders (eg Sean Parent, Alex Stepanov) recommend implementing `std::less` but not `operator<` in these cases.
-To separate "order" from "less".
-So cases exists, and work-arounds are currently in use.
+The problem is common enough that many well-respected C++ leaders (eg Sean Parent, Alex Stepanov,...) have a stock recommendation: implement `std::less` but not `operator<` in cases where you want order, but `<` is meaningless.
+It is a common/real issue.

 ## Take back std::less

-Separating `std::less` from `operator<` is a reasonable work-around, but it is still a work-around.
+Implementing `std::less` but not `operator<` is a work-around, a hack.
-The point of `std::less` was for it to be a function-object form of `operator<`; it is the  use of `std::less` in `std::map` et al that perverts the meaning of `std::less`.
+The point of `std::less` was for it to be the function-object form of `operator<`; exploiting the use of `std::less` in `std::map` et al  perverts the meaning of `std::less`.
+If `std::less` was meant to be an extension point, it probably should have been named differently.
 (Note that these specializations of `std::less` may also be prohibited by the standard: 17.6.4.2.1 "only if the declaration depends on a user-defined type and the specialization meets the standard library requirements for the original template"
-- what are the requirements of `std::less`? - it is defined to return "x < y")
+- what are the requirements of `std::less`? - it is defined to return "x < y", so if returning x < y is a requirement....)

 By separating "less" from "representation order", we can keep `std::less` as having the single meaning of "calls `x < y`".
 I would in fact go further, and deprecate any specializations of `std::less`.
 It should only have one meaning.